Chhoa/Brain-Segmentation-Project/README.md

 Creating batches --> [batch_mod.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/batch_mod.sh)

-- copies directories from _'sdir'_ in batches and creates batch directories inside _'tdir'_ to put them in
+- copies directories from _sdir_ in batches and creates batch directories inside _tdir_ to put them in

-- also leaves the old copied directories in '_tdir_' untouched when ran again
+- also leaves the old copied directories in _tdir_ untouched when ran again

 ```
 sdir/